orens9164/github-notes2/README.md

 keeps track of the history of your project and allows for collaboration.

 ## Github
-the place where your repositorys and commits are, the basis for all of our code.
+the place where your repositorys and commits are, the basis for all of your code.

 ## Repo
 a place to store your files. can make commits to go back to later or to make changes easier.